AllanChen-eng/Rock-Paper-Scissors/README.md

-Rock Paper Scissors in browser console.
+Rock Paper Scissors

+This project showcases my ability to use DOM and event listeners to create an interactive page.

 How to play:
 1. Visit: https://allanchen-eng.github.io/Rock-Paper-Scissors/